Jakub-Konkol/RutgersThesisTemplate/README.md

 # Rutgers Thesis Template
- A latex template formatted for Rutgers thesis/dissertations.
+ A latex template formatted for Rutgers thesis/dissertations and their proposals.

  This project is not affiliated with Rutgers.